-The prerequisite for sudden enlightenment is gradual cultivation.
+Sudden enlightenment is predicated on gradual cultivation.
 Anyone who experiences sudden enlightenment must undergo a process of gradual cultivation, whether long or short.
-Without gradual cultivation, there is no sudden enlightenment.
-To attain sudden enlightenment, one must lay a solid foundation, and the six paramitas of a bodhisattva are that foundation and condition.
+Without gradual cultivation, there can be no sudden enlightenment.
+To attain sudden enlightenment, one must lay a solid foundation, and the six perfections (paramitas) of bodhisattvas serve as this foundation and prerequisite.
 To become a bodhisattva, one must possess the corresponding qualities of a bodhisattva; one cannot become a bodhisattva without cause.
-Resolving the great matter of life and death accumulated over countless kalpas is no simple task; it certainly requires paying the corresponding price to accomplish.
+Resolving the great matter of life and death accumulated over countless kalpas is no simple task; it necessarily requires paying a corresponding price to accomplish.

-As long as these conditions are fulfilled, sudden enlightenment is certain.
-This is because enlightenment has no quota limit.
-In worldly affairs, good things are often limited; one might even need to resort to opportunistic means to succeed.
-However, the Dharma of realizing the mind and attaining enlightenment does not operate this way.
-Whoever meets the conditions can awaken; no one can prevent it.
-Therefore, one must diligently cultivate oneself, perfect oneself, and draw closer and closer to the sages, until finally entering their ranks.
+Once these conditions are met, sudden enlightenment is certain, because enlightenment has no quota restrictions.
+In worldly affairs, good things are often limited, and perhaps require opportunism or backdoor dealings to achieve.
+However, the Dharma of enlightenment and mind-realization is not like this; whoever meets the conditions can awaken to the truth, and others cannot prevent it.
+Therefore, one must diligently cultivate oneself, perfect oneself, and draw closer and closer to the sages and virtuous ones, until finally entering their ranks.

-Many Buddhists today exhibit an impatient attitude.
-They neglect the foundation, do not practice the six paramitas, and directly engage in meditation, demanding immediate enlightenment.
-The mindset of many is like wanting only the seventh floor of a building, without the first and second floors.
-The World-Honored One repeatedly taught the six paramitas of a bodhisattva, emphasizing that merit, virtue, and precepts are all extremely important, and that subduing the mind is also crucial.
-Yet, Buddhists disregard these, seeking only the ultimate prajna wisdom, which is impossible to attain.
-The acquisition of wisdom requires certain prerequisites: the provisions of merit must be complete, the precepts must be upheld, so that concentration can be perfected, and only then can wisdom arise.
+Many Buddhists today exhibit an impatient temperament.
+They neglect laying the foundation, do not cultivate the six perfections, and directly engage in Chan meditation, expecting immediate enlightenment.
+The mindset of many is like wanting only the seventh floor of a building without the first and second.
+The World-Honored One repeatedly emphasized the six perfections of bodhisattvas, the paramount importance of merit and virtue (punya) and precepts (sila), and the crucial necessity of subduing the mind.
+Yet, Buddhists disregard these, seeking only the ultimate wisdom (prajna).
+This is impossible to attain.
+The acquisition of wisdom requires certain prerequisites: sufficient accumulation of merit and virtue, observance of precepts, and the consequent attainment of concentration (samadhi).
+Only then can wisdom (prajna) arise.

-We cannot focus solely on the practice of principle and wisdom while neglecting the foundational practices of merit and precepts.
-Cultivation pursued in this way cannot succeed.
+We cannot focus solely on the practice of principle and wisdom while neglecting the foundational practices of merit, virtue, and precepts.
+Such practice cannot lead to accomplishment.
 We must have faith in and accept the Buddha's words.
-What the Buddha instructs us to do, we must strive to accomplish.
-Taking refuge, receiving precepts, upholding precepts, and subduing the mind are all very important.
-One cannot discard these conditions and expect to directly attain the fruit.
-A person heavily defiled by worldly impurities cannot become a sage.
+What the Buddha instructs us to do, we must strive diligently to achieve.
+Taking refuge, receiving precepts, upholding precepts, and subduing the mind are all extremely important.
+We cannot discard these conditions and expect to directly attain the fruit.
+A person heavily defiled by worldly attachments cannot become a sage.
 The gap between a practitioner and a sage cannot be too vast.
-Therefore, one should uphold the Five Precepts, the Uposatha Precepts, and the Bodhisattva Precepts.
-Only when the mind detaches somewhat from worldly dharmas can one realize the Way and enter the ranks of the sages.
+Therefore, one should uphold the five precepts, the eight precepts of abstinence, and the bodhisattva precepts.
+Only when the mind is slightly detached from worldly dharmas can one realize the Way and enter the ranks of the sages.

 6